zeruhur/goldenidol/srd.md

 When damage to a PC reduces their HP to exactly 0, they are sometimes changed irrevocably.
 See the [**Scars**](/Golden Idol-srd#scars-1) table for more.

 ### Unconsciousness & Death
-When a character dies, the player is free to create a new character or take control of a hireling.
+When a character dies, the player is free to create a new character or take control of an assistant.
 They immediately join the party in order to reduce downtime.

 ### Detachments
 Large groups of similar combatants fighting together are treated as a single **detachment**.
 When a detachment takes critical damage, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.